 Big data is exploding and the demand for these data professionals is also growing rapidly.
 Countries progress or remain underdeveloped depending on how these professionals use these data sets to generate new knowledge and solutions and improvise existing systems.

 Our globalized world-class professionals must use this revolutionary development to deliver fruitful results and create sustainable ways of working and living for all that will last for generations.
-So, by choosing data analytics courses after the 12th as a career option, you are joining the great-in-demand workforce and try creating a sustainable future for yourself and everyone.
+So, by choosing data analytics courses after the 12th as a career option, you are joining the great-in-demand workforce and trying to create a sustainable future for yourself and everyone.

 2. Sense of Achievement